 - On the vertical axis, you will have to plot costs and revenue.

-- Thereafter, you need to plot a fixed cost line running parallel on the horizontal axis.
+- After that, you need to plot a fixed cost line running parallel on the horizontal axis.

 - The variable cost line should originate from the point on the vertical axis.

-- Lastly, draw the sales line, which should stars from the zero point.
+- Lastly, draw the sales line, which should start from the zero point.
 It should finish at the point of the maximum scale.

-Before understanding the relationship between the three, it is important to understand what Margin of Safety is.
+Before understanding the relationship between the three, it is important to understand what the Margin of Safety is.
 It is basically the limit to which the actual or estimated sales exceed the break-even sales.
-You get margin of safety ratio after subtracting the actual sales from the break even sales, and the dividing the result by actual sales.
+You get a margin of safety ratio after subtracting the actual sales from the break-even sales and dividing the result by actual sales.

 In simpler terms, the margin of safety measures the business risk.
 A company with a higher margin of safety is more likely to sustain the volatile conditions and maintain its sales.
 However, if the sales drop more than the margin of safety, it would result in a net loss for the period.

 From the above information, it is clear that the angle of incidence is related to the break-even point.
-Thus, one should study it along with break-even point; otherwise, it won’t give any meaningful information.1–3
+Thus, one should study it along with the break-even point; otherwise, it won’t give any meaningful information.